when all else fails graphic

 help wanted ad

 Membership in Milpitas ARES/RACES [MARES] is open to all persons living and/or working in Milpitas holding a valid FCC-issued Amateur Radio License.
 There are no annual dues or fees.
-The only requirement for membership is an FCC issued Amateur Radio License and an interest in serving your community.
+The only requirement for membership is an FCC Amateur Radio License and a sincere desire to serve the community.

-If you hold a valid Amateur Radio License:
+• If you hold a valid FCC Amateur Radio License:

 image of select box on form